Frequently Asked Questions (FAQs)

 • Orthodontic treatment

 Root canal treatment saves teeth that might otherwise require extraction, and managing gum disease ensures a healthy foundation for your reconstructed smile.
-In some cases, orthodontic treatment may be recommended to properly align your teeth before or during the restorative process.
+In some cases, we may recommend orthodontic treatment to properly align your teeth before or during the restorative process.

 Dr Legin will conduct a thorough examination and discuss your goals to develop a treatment timeline that works for you.
 Full-mouth reconstruction is a significant investment in your oral health, and our team is committed to supporting you throughout every stage of your journey towards a fully restored, functional and beautiful smile.